phubbard/ytdl-web/README.md

 FastAPI lacks the built-in templates and html support, so Flask is perfect.
 We also, of course, use the Python API for youtube-dl.

-## Notes

-You have to disable the Intuit package index to install - it 404s the youtube-dl package.
-See ~/.pip/pip.conf

 ## Docs